brpandey/spider/custom/README.md

 ## Custom

 For now, represents catch-all installations that need to happen that are outside other module directories

-* Docker / Docker Compose installation
+- Python UV Manager
-* Elixir LSP installation
+- Elixir LSP installation
-* Add ...
+- Add ...